t-hamano/notes-data-generator/README.md

 ## Features

 - Create 100 test users when the plugin is activated.
-- Create comments from a random user, a random comment, and a random date.
+- Create notes from a random user, a random note, and a random date.
 - Override the avatar URL of the test users to better visualize the avatar.
-- Allow duplicate comments.
+- Allow duplicate notes.
-- All test users and test block comments will be deleted when the plugin is deactivated.
+- All test users and test block notes will be deleted when the plugin is deactivated.

 ## Prerequisites